kevba/blog/content/posts/bash-if-statements.md

 ---
-title: "I want to be the very Bash-t"
+title: "Bash if statements"
 date: 2020-03-16T10:55:07+01:00
 draft: true
 ---

-# I want to be the very Bash-t
+# I wanna be the very Bash-t

 One of the things in bash that always confuses me are if statements.
 I never know how to write one without googling it.
-For example: Do i need two square brackets `[[ ` or just one `[ `.
+For example: Do I need two square brackets `[[ ` or just one `[ `.
 When should I use `-eq ` and when `==`?.
-Why are there even two options for all those things?.
+Why are there even two options for all those things?

-With this post I will attempt to anwser those questions to force myself to learn about them.

 # The square bracket situation
-In bash an if statement can be written as follows:
+In bash an if-statement can be written as follows:

 ```bash
 if [ "$1" == "" ]; then echo "something"; fi